 - [Test Load] Elements and Placement

 If the Td subparameter is present, then the Zo subparameter must also be present.
-If the Td subparameter is not present, then the simulator must remove the transmission line from the network and short the two nodes to which it was connected.
+If the Td subparameter is not present, then the EDA tool must remove the transmission line from the network and short the two nodes to which it was connected.

 V_term1 defines the termination voltage for parallel termination resistors Rp1_near and Rp1_far.
 This voltage is not related to the [Voltage Range] keyword.
 If either Rp1_near or Rp1_far is used, then V_term1 must also be used.